Agnes of Montferrat: Empress consort

 According to Geoffrey of Villehardouin, Agnes was residing in Lombardy until her father summoned her to Thessaloniki in 1206.
 Boniface proceeded to send Otto de la Roche, megaskyr or grand seignior of Athens, as his envoy to Henry, proposing a marriage between her and the emperor.
 Henry agreed to the offer.

 Boniface sent Agnes to Abydos, Hellespont, Mysia through a galley.
 His messengers then reached Henry with information to her location.
-Geoffrey Villehardouin himself and Miles of Brabant were assigned to escort her.
+Geoffrey Villehardouin himself and Miles the Brabant of Provins were assigned to escort her.
 Villehardouin describes Agnes as "very good and fair".
 Agnes was escorted to Constantinople with no mentioned incident.
 On 4 February 1207, Agness married Henry of Flanders.
-According to Villehardouin, the marriage took place in Hagia Sophia, Constantinople on the Sunday following Candemass.
+According to Villehardouin, the marriage took place in Hagia Sophia, Constantinople on the Sunday following Candlemas.
 The wedding feast took place in Boukoleon Palace.
 According to the Dictionnaire historique et Généalogique des grandes familles de Grèce, d'Albanie et de Constantinople (1983) by Mihail-Dimitri Sturdza, the marriage was part of a new alliance between Boniface and Henry against Kaloyan of Bulgaria.

 Villehardouin records that in about September, 1207, Henry informed his father-in-law of Agnes being pregnant.
 A source or rejoicing for both allies.
 The chronicle ends with the death of Boniface on 4 September 1207 and thus does not report of the conclusion of the pregnancy.
 As there seems to be no further mention of Agnes, the empress is considered to have died in childbirth, probably along with her child.

 In 1208, there is mention by Henri de Valenciennes of a daughter of Henry marrying Alexander, a nephew of Peter IV of Bulgaria, Ivan Asen I of Bulgaria and Kaloyan of Bulgaria.
 However, as a daughter of Agnes, said daughter would be a newborn, an unlikely age for marriage.
 She is therefore considered to have been an illegitimate child of Henry by a mistress.